alirezaeiii/StarWarsSearch-RxPaging/README.md

 * **:core** and **:commons** don’t have any dependency.

 ## Testing
-Testing is done in each layer which is one of the advantages of Clean Architecture.
+Testing is done in each layer includes Repository and UseCase in core module as well as ViewModel in feature module.
+This is one of the advantages of Clean Architecture.

 # Libraries
 * [Android Jetpack](https://developer.android.com/jetpack)